mckennapsean/dissertation/content/04-example.md

 somewhat unique to our redesign project; most often in visualization design these two groups of people overlap or work closely in cohort.
-As a result of this implementation process, the development team created a software prototype (_M-67_), which they evaluated with several network security analysts who work with RVS.
+As a result of this implementation process, the development team created a software prototype (_M-67_) that they evaluated with several network security analysts who work with RVS.
 The RVS company sought a quick and easy approach to minimize the time needed by network security analysts to participate; thus, this evaluation consisted of an A/B testing method (_M-1_) coupled with a questionnaire